juvenotes/theta/README.md

 -   `django` for building backend logic using Python
 -   `djangorestframework` for building a REST API on top of Django
+-   `drf-spectacular` for generating an OpenAPI schema for the Django REST API
 -   `django-webpack-loader` for rendering the bundled frontend assets
 -   `django-js-reverse` for easy handling of Django URLs on JS
 -   `django-upgrade` for automatically upgrading Django code to the target version on pre-commit
+-   `django-guid` for adding a unique correlation ID to log messages from Django requests
 -   `psycopg2` for using PostgreSQL database
 -   `sentry-sdk` for error monitoring
 -   `python-decouple` for reading environment variables on settings files